-We have a limited operating history and have incurred significant losses in each fiscal year since our inception, including net losses of \$41.9 million, \$16.5 million, \$19.0 million, and \$22.5 million during the nine months ended September 30, 2014 and years 2013, 2012, and 2011, respectively.
-As of September 30, 2014, we had an accumulated deficit of \$299.2 million.
+We have a limited operating history and have incurred significant losses in each fiscal year since our inception, including net losses of \$15.9 million, \$52.8 million, and \$16.5 million during the three months ended March 31, 2015 and years 2014 and 2013, respectively.
+As of March 31, 2015, we had an accumulated deficit of \$326.1 million.
 These losses have resulted principally from costs incurred in our research and development programs, and from our manufacturing costs and selling, general, and administrative expenses.
-We may continue to incur substantial operating and net losses and negative cash flow from operations.
-We expect that our selling, general, and administrative expenses will continue to increase due to the additional operational and reporting costs associated with being a public company.
-We anticipate that our business will generate operating losses until we successfully implement our commercial development strategy and generate significant additional revenue to support our level of operating expenses.
+We believe that our continued investment in research and development, sales, and marketing is essential to our long-term competitive position and future growth, and we expect these expenses will increase in future periods.
+We also expect that our selling, general, and administrative expenses will continue to increase due to the additional operational costs associated with the growth of our business.
+Until we are able to generate additional revenue to support our level of operating expenses, we will continue to incur operating and net losses and negative cash flow from operations.
 Because of the numerous risks and uncertainties associated with our commercialization efforts and future product development, we are unable to predict when we will become profitable, and we may never become profitable.
 Even if we do achieve profitability, we may not be able to sustain or increase our profitability.